 With the sunshine today, I delight in the surroundings of North Molar Pass.
 What a difference it makes to the rainy hike in.

 Slowly but steadily I approach North Molar Pass.

 Finally I reach the cornice of North Molar Pass.
-Some ambitious hikers scramble up to the ridge here and walk past The Pinnacles and The Fang all the way to South Molar Pass.
+Some ambitious hikers scramble up to the ridge here and traverse past The Pinnacles and The Fang all the way to South Molar Pass.
 To me the nose of this ridge seems impassable, unless you are a mountaineer or completely unafraid of heights.

-Soon Noseeum Mountain takes over the scenery.
+Giant Noseeum Mountain takes over the scenery once more.

 Some interesting pinnacles on the eastern slopes of the valley catch my eye.
 They are part of Molarstone Mountain.